 - Playing Hard to Get: After the whole Esmeralda incident, Phoebus is informed that Fleur-de-Lys "doesn't want to hear about you again.
 In other words, she's dying to see you."

-- Truer to the Text: This version is the closest to the book.
-There are a few differences, such as Esmeralda being a Gypsy by birth and Frollo not being explicitly stated to be a priest, but it still follows the original plot beat-for-beat, including the Downer Ending.
+- Truer to the Text: This version is one of the closest to the book.
+There are a few differences, such as Frollo not being explicitly stated to be a priest, but it still follows the original plot beat-for-beat, including the Downer Ending.

 - Writers Suck:Esmeralda: How did you become a poet?
 On purpose or by accident?